DavidJMiller/Cryptor/README.md

 AES Documentation:
  - AES is a variant of Rijndael which has a fixed block size of 128 bits, and a key size of 128, 192, or 256 bits.
 By contrast, Rijndael per se is specified with block and key sizes that may be any multiple of 32 bitswith a minimum of 128 and a maximum of 256 bits.

+How to does it work:
+ Front End:
+  - Welcome schpel
+  - Query user for:
+	- file to encrypt
+	- mode of encryption
+	- block
+	- key length (give recommended sizes)
+ 	- Action: encrypt, decrpyt, sign, auth
+  - Front end will call ./a.out (mode of encryption) config_file

+Config_file:
+ action 	{action}
+ blockfunc 	{blockfunc}
+ keylen 	{keylen}